 The Sanford PROMISE currently has hands-on activities associated with:

-To learn more about ARC in South Dakota, or to joint our mailing list, please contact Liz McMillan, PROMISE program director at email@example.com or call (605) 312.6417.
+To learn more about ARC in South Dakota in South Dakota contact Liz McMillan, PROMISE program director at email@example.com or call (605) 312.6417.

 Genetics and Social Justice Summer Institute

 pgEd hosted a summer workshop for educators and social justice leaders at Brockton High School in Brockton, MA in June of 2017.
 Lindsay Kortan of Yankton High School, Jennifer Prasek of Prakota, LLC, and Sanford PROMISE’s Liz McMillan represented South Dakota voices and communities at the workshop.